University of Pennsylvania Perelman Quadrangle: Facilities

 Perelman Quadrangle is centered around a plaza between Houston and College halls, but event spaces are located farther throughout Penn's campus.
 The plaza, which contains seating areas and a small amphitheater, was known as Wynn Commons from its renovation in 2001 until February 2018, when the University removed Steve Wynn's name amid multiple allegations of sexual misconduct.

 Houston Hall (1895) is Penn's student union building, and by some definitions the first in the United States.
 Across the plaza is College Hall (1871), Penn's first building on its West Philadelphia and home to most classrooms and administrative space.

 Also opening onto the plaza are Claudia Cohen Hall (1874) and Irvine Auditorium (1932).
-Originally Logan Hall, Cohen Hall now houses administrative offices, meeting rooms, and several academic departments.
+Originally Logan Hall, Cohen Hall was renamed after alumna Claudia Cohen in 2008 and now houses administrative offices, meeting rooms, and several academic departments.
 It was built for the University's medical school and later was home to the dental school and later the Wharton School.
 The Irvine building contains a grand auditorium with a substantial pipe organ given by Cyrus Curtis, and also includes several smaller performance and rehearsal spaces.
 Williams Hall (1972), which houses offices and classrooms for humanities and language departments, also overlooks the plaza.

 While not directly located on the Perelman Quad plaza, the Iron Gate Theater (1886) and The ARCH (1928) are also bundled into the Perelman Quad.
 Iron Gate occupies space of the former Tabernacle Presbyterian Church and the ARCH, formerly the Christian Association, houses multiple student organizations and a cafe.